Nick-Henderson/predicting-diabetes-rates/README.md

 Minimum RMSE: 0.0104

 A lasso using all features hits a minimum RMSE score of 0.0104, which is worse than the poisson regression.
 This makes some sense, as the poisson regression uses the appropriate distribution while lasso is expecting a normal distribution.
-A model that combines the two might be idea, but that is out of the scope of this project.
+A model that combines the two (poisson distribution with lasso) might work better, but that is out of the scope of this project.

 ## Ridge